marklawton/writeups/jumpbox/README.md

       type: Directory
 ```
 ```
-I used the above and the pod failed to load, i found out it couldn't pull the ubuntu:latest images so i edited the yaml to one of the current images within the system
+I used the above and the pod failed to load, iI found out it couldn't pull the ubuntu:latest images so I edited the yaml to one of the current images within the system

+./kubectl get nodes --token=$token -o yaml : got a print out of all nodes available tried a few until I got this one

 apiVersion: v1
 kind: Pod